Swellies Surf Guide Part 2- The Flood

 Snowdonia Rapid

-Arrive too early and it is just a rocky trickle, but as the tide lifts a small wave forms on the Bangor side.
-This varies constantly with the tide: it can be shallow early on, forms a white wave at times and later into a small green wave.
-It is an ok surf, but can be a bit clumsy due to the flow angle which is squeezed around the island.
-You can find yourself trying to hold the boat while bow and stern are in different flows.
-At low-levels, there are paddle breaking rocks in here.
+Arrive too early and it is just a rocky trickle, but as the tide lifts a small wave forms on the LHS side of the rapid (Bangor side).
+This varies with the tide: it can be shallow early on, then forms a small white wave before changing into a small green wave.
+This can make a nice gentle surf, though on larger springs it can be quite dynamic.

-Nothing much happens on the Anglesey side, though a couple of eddies means that this channel can be used to climb back up the rapid fairly easily.
+Nothing much happens on the Anglesey side, though a couple of eddies means that this channel can provide a fairly strightforward climb back up the rapid.
+(If you can’t make it then you can always paddle around the back of Ynys Welltog to make the climb, if the rocky channel is flooded sufficiently).

 Runs from: On the flood after LW – washes out towards mid-flood.